 Did you ever just want to write an assembly routine in a High Level Language, and simply link that in with your existing ASM programs?
 Systems/C's unique generation of assembly language source (with user-specified function entry and exit, etc..) makes that possible!

 Did you ever want to compile your IBM C programs under your workstation's build environment.
-Imagine compiling IBM C programs under Microsoft's Visual Studio.
+Imagine compiling IBM C programs under Microsoft's Visual Studio or Eclipse.
 Systems/C makes that possible!

 Did you ever want to compile C programs for the mainframe and package them without worrying about run-time libraries.
 Systems/C makes that possible!